Pi4J/pi4j.github.io/README.md

 This website is created with the static site generator [Hugo](https://gohugo.io/).

+### Text format

+All pages are separate md-files inside the [content](content/) directory.
+The formatting of the text needs to use the rules specified in [commonmark.org](https://spec.commonmark.org/0.29/).

 ### Test locally

 To test the site locally, first install Hugo as described on ["Install Hugo"](https://gohugo.io/getting-started/installing/).